cloudbase/garm/README.md

 GARM enables you to create and automatically maintain pools of [self-hosted GitHub runners](https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners), with auto-scaling that can be used inside your github workflow runs.

 The goal of ```GARM``` is to be simple to set up, simple to configure and simple to use.
 The server itself is a single binary that can run on any GNU/Linux machine without any other requirements other than the providers you want to enable in your setup.
-It is intended to be easy to deploy in any environment and can create runners in virtually any system you can write a provider for.
+It is intended to be easy to deploy in any environment and can create runners in virtually any system you can write a provider for (if one does not alreay exist).
 There is no complicated setup process and no extremely complex concepts to understand.
 Once set up, it's meant to stay out of your way.

-GARM supports creating pools in either GitHub itself or in your own deployment of [GitHub Enterprise Server](https://docs.github.com/en/enterprise-server@3.10/admin/overview/about-github-enterprise-server).
+GARM supports creating pools and scale sets in either GitHub itself or in your own deployment of [GitHub Enterprise Server](https://docs.github.com/en/enterprise-server@3.10/admin/overview/about-github-enterprise-server).
 For instructions on how to use ```GARM``` with GHE, see the [credentials](/doc/github_credentials.md) section of the documentation.

 Through the use of providers, `GARM` can create runners in a variety of environments using the same `GARM` instance.
-Whether you want to create pools of runners in your OpenStack cloud, your Azure cloud or your Kubernetes cluster, that is easily achieved by just installing the appropriate providers, configuring them in `GARM` and creating pools that use them.
+Whether you want to create runners in your OpenStack cloud, your Azure cloud or your Kubernetes cluster, that is easily achieved by installing the appropriate providers, configuring them in `GARM` and creating pools that use them.
 You can create zero-runner pools for instances with high costs (large VMs, GPU enabled instances, etc) and have them spin up on demand, or you can create large pools of eagerly created k8s backed runners that can be used for your CI/CD pipelines at a moment's notice.
 You can mix them up and create pools in any combination of providers or resource allocations you want.

+GARM supports two modes of operation:

+* Pools
+* Scale sets

-Here is a brief architectural diagram of how GARM reacts to workflows triggered in GitHub (click the image to see a larger version):
+Here is a brief architectural diagram of how pools work and how GARM reacts to workflows triggered in GitHub (click the image to see a larger version):

 ![GARM architecture diagram](/doc/images/garm-light.drawio.svg?raw=true#gh-light-mode-only)
 ![GARM architecture diagram](/doc/images/garm-dark.drawio.svg?raw=true#gh-dark-mode-only)

+**Scale sets** work differently.
+While pools (as they are defined in GARM) rely on webhooks to know when a job was started and GARM needs to internally make the right decission in terms of which pool should handle that runner, scale sets have a lot of the scheduling and decission making logic done in GitHub itself.

 :warning: **Important note**: The README and documentation in the `main` branch are relevant to the not yet released code that is present in `main`.
 Following the documentation from the `main` branch for a stable release of GARM, may lead to errors.
 To view the documentation for the latest stable release, please switch to the appropriate tag.
 For information about setting up `v0.1.5`, please refer to the [v0.1.5 tag](https://github.com/cloudbase/garm/tree/v0.1.5).

+:warning: **Important note**: The `main` branch holds the latest code and is not guaranteed to be stable.
+If you are looking for a stable release, please check the releases page.
+If you plan to use the `main` branch, please do so on a new instance.
+Do not upgrade from a stable release to `main`.

 ## Join us on slack